pixie-io/pixie/DEVELOPMENT.md

 ```
 For reference and further information https://docs.px.dev/installing-pixie/install-guides/hosted-pixie/cosmic-cloud

-4) Once you make changes on source code, or switch to another source code version, use Skaffold to deploy (after you have the vanilla setup working on minikube)
+4) Once you make changes to the source code, or switch to another source code version, use Skaffold to deploy (after you have the vanilla setup working on minikube)

-your docker login token must still be valid
+Check, that your docker login token is still valid:

 ```sh
 > skaffold run -f skaffold/skaffold_vizier.yaml -p x86_64_sysroot --default-repo=ghcr.io/<myregistry>